5 elements make the world-fire, water, earth, air, and Space. These five elements are responsible for making this world.

 What is Alkali?

 Our world is made up of elements.
-Some exist in sharing electrons to someone making ionic bonds, and some make covalent bonds fulfilling each other’s octet.
+Some exist in sharing electrons with someone making ionic bonds, and some make covalent bonds fulfilling each other’s octet.

 However, some things are common.
 The bonds they form are always in a stable state.
 And all elements strive to make bonds with someone to find stability.

-Alkali metals are the group 1 elements of the periodic table designed by scientists.
-There were various periodic tables suggested, but in 1913, the final table was considered one of the most reliable and appropriate ones.
+Alkali metals are the group 1 element of the periodic table designed by scientists.
+Various periodic tables were suggested, but in 1913, the final table was considered one of the most reliable and appropriate.

 Alkali metals like lithium, sodium, potassium, caesium, etc., have one thing in common.
 They have one election in their last shell.

 This electron plays an important role in stabilising the elements.
-Their last electron can be used to make bonds with those elements which have 7 electrons in their last shell and need one more.
+Their last electron can be used to make bonds with elements with 7 electrons in their last shell and need one more.

 Like chlorine, If we see its last shell, it’s Deficit by one electron.
 This sodium electron can be given to chlorine to form bonds making sodium chloride.